Melissa McIntosh: Career

 McIntosh began working in politics after graduating university, working as an aide to arts and sport minister Jackie Kelly and later in the office of Prime Minister John Howard.
 From 2011 to 2015, she worked at the United States Studies Centre at the University of Sydney as head of partnerships and director of events.
 She then served as chief of staff to Assistant Treasurer Alex Hawke until 2016, when she joined Wentworth Community Housing as executive manager (communications).

 Prior to her election to parliament, McIntosh was a vice-president of the Liberal Party of Australia (New South Wales Division) and a member of the state executive.
 She was an unsuccessful candidate for the Fourth Ward of the Blue Mountains City Council in 2016.

 McIntosh is a member of the centre-right faction of the Liberal Party.

 Member of Parliament

 In November 2018, McIntosh won Liberal preselection for the Division of Lindsay.
+Lindsay, centred on Penrith in western Sydney, has always been considered a key marginal seat.
 She was elected to the House of Representatives at the 2019 federal election, defeating Australian Labor Party (ALP) candidate Diane Beamer, who had defeated the incumbent ALP member Emma Husar for preselection.

-She was re-elected in 2022 and 2025.
+She was re-elected in 2022, with a swing towards her of +1.30% and 2025, where she faced a swing against her towards the Labor Party of -3.33%.
+In both elections, she survived heavy swings against the Liberals in metropolitan seats.
+In 2022, she was one of only six Liberals holding a Sydney-based seat; in 2025 she was one of only three.

+McIntosh was appointed as the Shadow Minister for Energy Affordability; Shadow Minister for Communications; and Shadow Minister for Western Sydney during the Dutton shadow ministry.

+Following the 2025 federal election, McIntosh retained her portfolio as the Shadow Minister for Communications, and also became the Shadow Minister of Women in the Ley shadow ministry.

+McIntosh is a self-described 'aspirant' for the leadership of the Liberal Party.

+Senior Leadership and Shadow Cabinet (2026)

+In February 2026, under the new leadership of Angus Taylor, McIntosh was promoted to expanded roles within this senior leadership team.
+Her current portfolios include Shadow Minister for Families and Social Services, Shadow Minister for the National Disability Insurance Scheme (NDIS), and Shadow Minister for Women.